signal18/cstate-mixr/content/issues/2023-04-05-dr-recovery-fr.md

 section: issue
 ---

 We will improve our failover plan on Europeen zone at 7:30AM UTC on April 05 up to 8:30AM.
-Short lost of service is expected to happen during failover .
+Short lost of service is expected to happen during failover.